-are; that the soul, the conscience, the understanding of him who listens are so likewise; but I say that it is the Holy Ghost who acts, if there is blessing, and wherever there is.
+they are; that the soul, the conscience, the understanding of him who listens are so likewise; but I say that it is the Holy Ghost who acts, if there is blessing, and wherever there is.

 If then any one objects, and says, No; it is he who introduces dualism; it is he who separates man from the Holy Ghost.
-That is indeed the dualism of incredulity, which makes of man a being capable of acting in the things of God without God&#8217;s being with him, or acting in him.
+That is indeed the dualism of incredulity, which makes of man a being capable of acting in the things of God without God's being with him, or acting in him.
 It is rationalism.